ndea/notifyor/README.md

  - **ssh-port** Provide the ssh port on which notifyor should connect to.
  - **ssh-password** Provide the ssh password to your remote server.
 (Please use ssh keys so that you just have to provide the *ssh-host*. -> Segurity reasons)
  - **ssh-user** Provide the ssh user for your remote server.
 (Please use ssh keys so that you just have to provide the *ssh-host*. -> Segurity reasons)

+**If you dont provide a ssh host notifyor will  pull messages from your local redis and display them.**

 ## Roadmap
 - Notifications for multiple OS (currently only Mac OS X)